sofya-155/sofya-155.github.io/README.md

 is.numeric(all_trips$ride_length)
 # Remove "bad" data
 # The dataframe includes a few hundred entries when bikes were taken out of docks and checked for quality by Divvy or ride_length was negative
-# We will create a new version of the dataframe (clean) since data is being removed
+# I will create a new version of the dataframe (clean) since data is being removed
 # https://www.datasciencemadesimple.com/delete-or-drop-rows-in-r-with-conditions-2/
 all_trips_clean <- all_trips[!(all_trips$start_station_name == "HQ QR" | all_trips$ride_length<=0),]
 #=====================================